 \subsection{The prismatic site}

-Now we are ready to define the prismatic cohomology of a smooth $A/I$-algebra $R$.
-In some sense the definition is a mixed-characteristic analogue of a crystalline site.
+Now we are ready to define the prismatic site of a smooth $A/I$-algebra $R$.
+In some sense, the definition is a mixed-characteristic analogue of a crystalline site.

-\begin{Def} Let $(A,I)$ be a prism and $R$ -- a formally smooth $A/I$-algebra.
-The prismatic site of $R$ relative to $A$ is the category whose objects are prisms $(B, IB)$ over $(A, I)$ with an $A/I$-algebra map $R\to B/IB$.
+\begin{Def} Let $(A,I)$ be a bounded prism and $R$ be a $p$-completely smooth $A/I$-algebra.
+The prismatic site of $R$ relative to $A$, denoted $(R/A)_\Prism$, is the category whose objects are prisms $(B, IB)$ over $(A, I)$ together with an $A/I$-algebra map $R\to B/IB$.
 Morphisms in this category are defined in the obvious way.
-We shall denote this site as $(R/A)_\Prism$, write its typical object as $(R\rightarrow B/IB\leftarrow B)$ and display it as
+We write a typical object of this category as $(R\rightarrow B/IB\leftarrow B)$ and display it as